Knitting For Olive

 About Fair Isle technique

-When knitting in the round with several colors simultaneously, we recommend the Fair Isle technique.
-On the rounds in the charts where both base and contrast colors are knitted, the threads run on the back of the work while being knitted alternately.
-When knitting with the base color, the contrast color runs on the back of the work until it is knitted with the contrast color, and vice versa.
+When knitting in the round with multiple colors simultaneously, we recommend the Fair Isle technique.
+On the rounds in the charts where both the main and contrast colors are knitted, the yarns float on the back of the work while being knitted alternately.
+When knitting with the main color, the contrast color floats on the back of the work until it is knitted with the contrast color, and vice versa.